 You can download my Keyhole Cave track and gain access to my library of all tracked hikes.
 Once downloaded, you can load it into your own trusty device for ease of mind!

-You’ll take Teacup Trail which starts right at the trailhead.
-Follow along for a little ways until you reach an intersection with Thunder Mountain Trail.
+You’ll take Teacup Trail which begins right at the trailhead.
+Follow along for a little ways until you reach an intersection with Thunder Mountain Trail, about 0.4 miles in.
 Along the way there are several off trails that lead back up to the same place or meander off somewhere else.
 It can get a little confusing but if you have a map you can see the trail intersection on it which makes it much easier.